 He works regularly at the Royal Opera House, Covent Garden, where he was a member of the Jette Parker Young Artists Programme, assisting conductors including Antonio Pappano, Mark Elder, Andris Nelsons and Daniele Gatti on an extensive repertoire.
+He has also twice worked as musical assistant to Kirill Petrenko for Der Ring des Nibelungen in Bayreuth.

 Operas conducted for the ROH include Massenet's Le Portrait de Manon (recorded for Opera Rara), Julian Grant's Hot House, Julian Philips' How the Whale Became and scenes from Britten's Death in Venice.
-He made his debut at Opera North conducting La bohème and has conducted Don Giovanni and La Vie Parisienne for Iford Festival Opera.
-Other recent operatic work includes George Benjamin's Into the Little Hill (Hamburg Symphony Orchestra), Julian Philips' Followers (Glyndebourne) and David Bruce's The Firework-Maker's Daughter (The Opera Group).
-He was invited to join the music staff of the 2013 Bayreuth Festival for Der Ring des Nibelungen and returns in 2014.
+He made his debut at Opera North with La bohème and has conducted Don Giovanni and La Vie Parisienne for Iford Festival Opera.
+Other recent operatic work includes George Benjamin's Into the Little Hill and Berio's Recital I (Hamburg Symphony Orchestra), Julian Philips' Followers (Glyndebourne), David Bruce's The Firework-Maker's Daughter (The Opera Group), HK Gruber's Gloria von Jaxtberg (Bregenz Festival) and Porgy and Bess (Royal Danish Opera).